 An EPQ project can take many forms.
 The requirements are that it must be a critically informed piece of research.
 Some examples of possible outcomes are listed below:

 - Design – a toy/vehicle/website/stage set/blueprint of an invention

 - Report with findings from an investigation – working with disadvantaged people/scientific study/ geography fieldwork/business venture

 - Artefact – artwork/costumes for a film or play/ working model/video game/educational game

 - Dissertation – critical analysis of the work of an author or film director

-Each student completing an EPQ is allocated timetabled lessons in Year 12 during which they are taught research skills and provided with regular one on one support with Dr. Barford (the EPQ coordinator).
+Each student completing an EPQ is allocated timetabled lessons in Year 12 during which they are taught research skills and provided with regular one on one support with a dedicated supervisor.
 Students are welcome to arrange further meetings in their support sessions if they require more in-depth conversations about their projects.

 Students begin lessons in March of Year 12 and aim to submit their EPQ one year later, in March of Year 13.